 Once the target areas are located, your doctor will confirm the proper location of the electrodes and the stimulation strength by asking you to perform different functions, such as raising your arm or leg or moving your fingers or wrist.
 After the precise locations are identified, the electrodes will be permanently implanted.
 Most patients can expect the entire procedure to take four to six hours.

-The second component, the implanted pulse generator (also called the neurotransmitter) will be placed under the collarbone approximately two weeks after the electrodes are implanted.
+The second component, the implanted pulse generator (also called the neurotransmitter) will be placed under the skin of the abdomen approximately one week after the electrodes are implanted.
 The extension wire is tunneled under the skin of the head, neck, and shoulder and connected to the neurostimulator.
 This is an outpatient surgery performed under general anesthesia with most people being able to go home the same day.

 If you would like to learn more about DBS surgery, you can get more detailed information by contacting a member of our team at Neurology Solutions Movement Disorders Center or you can also refer to the Parkinson Foundation’s guide to Deep Brain Stimulation.

-In the weeks following your surgery, you will have multiple visits with your doctor to adjust the stimulator to best control your symptoms while minimizing side effects.
+Beginning the following day after your surgery, you will have multiple visits with our highly trained staff to adjust the stimulator to best control your symptoms while minimizing side effects.
 It is important to be patient during this time.
 Don’t expect to have immediate relief from symptoms.
-It will probably take a few programming sessions to dial into the optimum settings and give your brain a chance to adjust.
+It will take a few programming sessions to dial into the optimum settings and give your brain a chance to adjust.

 What to Expect After DBS